sinopolimonopoly/YouTube-Channel-Scraper/README.md

 |Comment Count | Int | 44255 |

 * Note that likes and comments may be disabled on a video.
 In this case, the fields will contain "Disabled" instead of an integer.
-* Note that currently ongoing livestreams will not have an integer duration
+* Note that currently ongoing livestreams will not have an integer duration.

 ## Final Data Structure